 - 1 currencies and online marketplaces are used to facilitate - 2 sex and drug trafficking.
-The study shall consider- - (1) how online marketplaces, including the dark web, are being used as platforms to buy, sell, or fa-cilitate the financing of goods or services associated with sex trafficking or drug trafficking (specifically, opioids and synthetic opioids, including fentanyl, fentanyl analogs, and any precursor chemicals asso-ciated with manufacturing fentanyl or fentanyl analogs) destined for, originating from, or within the United States; - (2) how financial payment methods, including virtual currencies and peer-to-peer mobile payment services, are being utilized by online marketplaces to facilitate the buying, selling, or financing of goods and services associated with sex or drug trafficking destined for, originating from, or within the United States; - (3) how virtual currencies are being used to facilitate the buying, selling, or financing of goods and services associated with sex or drug trafficking, destined for, originating from, or within the United States, when an online platform is not otherwise involved;
+The study shall consider- - (1) how online marketplaces, including the dark web, are being used as platforms to buy, sell, or fa-cilitate the financing of goods or services associated with sex trafficking or drug trafficking (specifically, opioids and synthetic opioids, including fentanyl, fentanyl analogs, and any precursor chemicals asso-ciated with manufacturing fentanyl or fentanyl analogs) destined for, originating from, or within the United States; - (2) how financial payment methods, including virtual currencies and peer-to-peer mobile payment services, are being utilized by online marketplaces to facilitate the buying, selling, or financing of goods and services associated with sex or drug trafficking destined for, originating from, or within the United States; - (3) how virtual currencies are being used to facilitate the buying, selling, or financing of goods and services associated with sex or drug trafficking, destined for, originating from, or within the United States, when an online platform is not otherwise involved:

-- (4) how illicit funds that have been transmitted online and through virtual currencies are repatriated into the formal banking system of the United States through money laundering or other means; - (5) the participants (state and non-state actors) throughout the entire supply chain that participate in or benefit from the buying, selling, or financing of goods and services associated with sex or drug trafficking (either through online marketplaces or virtual currencies) destined for, originating from, or within the United States; - (6) Federal and State agency efforts to impede the buying, selling, or financing of goods and services associated with sex or drug trafficking destined for, originating from, or within the United States, including efforts to prevent the proceeds from sex or drug trafficking from entering the United States banking system; - (7) how virtual currencies and their underlying technologies can be used to detect and deter these illicit activities; and - (8) to what extent can the immutable and traceable nature of virtual currencies contribute to the tracking and prosecution of illicit funding.
+- (4) how illicit funds that have been transmitted online and through virtual currencies are repatriated into the formal banking system of the United States through money laundering or other means; - (5) the participants (state and non-state actors) throughout the entire supply chain that participate in the buying, selling, or financing of goods and services associated with sex or drug trafficking (through online marketplaces or virtual currencies) destined for, originating from, or within the United States; - (6) Federal and State agency efforts to impede the buying, selling, or financing of goods and services associated with sex or drug trafficking through online marketplaces or virtual currencies that are destined for, originating from, or within the United States, including efforts to prevent the proceeds from sex or drug trafficking from entering the United States banking system through online marketplaces or virtual currencies; and - (7) to what extent can the immutable and traceable nature of virtual currencies contribute to the tracking and prosecution of illicit funding. - 24 (b) Scope.-For the purposes of the study required 25 under subsection (a), the term "sex trafficking" means the

-- 1 (b) Scope.-For the purposes of the study required - 2 under subsection (a), the term "sex trafficking" means the - 3 recruitment, harboring, transportation, provision, obtain- - 4 ing, patronizing, or soliciting of a person for the purpose - 5 of a commercial sex act that is induced by force, fraud, - 6 or coercion, or in which the person induced to perform - 7 such act has not attained 18 years of age. - 8 (c) Report to Congress.-Not later than 1 year - 9 after the date of enactment of this Act, the Comptroller - 10 General of the United States shall submit to the Com- - 11 mittee on Banking, Housing, and Urban Affairs of the - 12 Senate and the Committee on Financial Services of the - 13 House of Representatives a report summarizing the re- - 14 sults of the study required under subsection (a), together - 15 with any recommendations for legislative or regulatory ac- - 16 tion that would improve the efforts of Federal agencies - 17 to impede the use of virtual currencies and online market- - 18 places in facilitating sex and drug trafficking.
+- 1 recruitment, harboring, transportation, provision, obtain- - 2 ing, patronizing, or soliciting of a person for the purpose - 3 of a commercial sex act that is induced by force, fraud, - 4 or coercion, or in which the person induced to perform - 5 such act has not attained 18 years of age. - 6 (c) Report to Congress.-Not later than 1 year - 7 after the date of enactment of this Act, the Comptroller - 8 General of the United States shall submit to the Com- - 9 mittee on Banking, Housing, and Urban Affairs of the - 10 Senate and the Committee on Financial Services of the - 11 House of Representatives a report summarizing the re- - 12 sults of the study required under subsection (a), together - 13 with any recommendations for legislative or regulatory ac- - 14 tion that would improve the efforts of Federal agencies - 15 to impede the use of virtual currencies and online market- - 16 places in facilitating sex and drug trafficking.